 C16.
 Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): \\\\\ By (date): February 14 for those who met November 1 deadline.
-Other: \\\\\
+On a rolling basis beginning (date): By (date): February 12 for those who met November 1 deadline (second Friday of February).
+Other:

 C17.
 Reply policy for admitted applicants (fill in one only)